God's grace is personal yet has communal, societal and global dimensions

 Prison Ministry and Community Theatre

 "I was in prison and you visited me.”
-In response to God’s call in Jesus Christ in our time and context this project will develop new prison and immigrant ministries in greater Elizabeth/Newark.
-This will include organizing alternative worship and community theatre on themes of incarceration, trauma and liberation.
-Educational ministry will be organized and led in a local prison.
-Community theatre will be developed working directly with our brothers and sisters who were incarcerated to write, direct, and perform original plays with the community.
+In response to God’s call in Jesus Christ this project develops alternative worship and community theatre on themes of trauma, mass incarceration, and recovery along with educational ministry taught in local and state prisons.
+Community theatre partners directly with our brothers and sisters who were incarcerated to write, direct, and perform original plays.

 Presbyterians Renewing In Spirit and Mission (PRISM)

-"Together we are the body of Christ" This is a concerted effort of Elizabeth Presbyterian Churches and the Elizabeth Presbyterian Center to provide opportunities for transformation and social witness to Jesus Christ in the city of Elizabeth.
-PRISM funds urban ministries in greater Elizabeth, including several mission projects at Second Church.
+"Together we are the body of Christ" This is a concerted effort of Elizabeth Presbyterian Churches and the Elizabeth Presbyterian Center to provide opportunities for transformation and social witness.
+PRISM funds urban ministries in greater Elizabeth, including mission projects at Second Church.

 "I was hungry and you fed me."
-The Agape Community Kitchen had been operating for five years out of Second Church after re-construction stalled at the parish house at First Church.
+The Agape Community Kitchen operated for five years out of Second Church after re-construction stalled at First Church.
 With construction now completed, the meal program has returned to First Church on Broad St. and serves dinners to hundreds of people in need every Wednesday night from 5-6 pm, 52 weeks a year.
 Since 2000, the Agape Kitchen has served over 100,000 meals to people in the Elizabeth area.
 Young people from Elizabeth and from Westfield and other suburbs have first-hand experience working together in a vital mission project.
 As they serve those in need they build important friendships.

 Summer Vacation Bible School

-"For such is the Kingdom of Heaven" This year our VBS Day Camp is June 30--July 3, 9am-3pm at Second Presbyterian Church.
+"For such is the Kingdom of Heaven" This year our VBS Day Camp is July 9–13, 9am-3pm at Second Presbyterian Church.
 Led by outstanding staff from Camp Johnsonburg with support from adult leaders.
 Lunch is included.
-A joint project of First, Second, Third-Westminster, Siloam-Hope, Hillside-Millenium and Elizabethport Presbyterian Center.

 Westminster Choir College, Princeton

-“Make a Joyful Sound Unto The Lord” Award winning faculty from Westminister Choir College hold concerts for the community in our chapel.
+“Make a Joyful Sound Unto The Lord” Award winning faculty from Westminister Choir College Sing in our choir and hold concerts for the community in our historic chapel.

 International Rescue Committee

-"I was a stranger and you welcomed me” ESL classes for new immigrants taught Tuesday, Wednesday and Thursday between 9:30 and 12:30.
+"I was a stranger and you welcomed me” ESL classes for new immigrants taught in partnership with IRC and with students and faculty from Drew University.